...

 • Your employer does not supervise a trainee who causes a scaffolding accident.
 It falls and breaks your neck.

 • You are repairing roads at night, and your supervisor has not provided you with high-visibility clothes.
-This causes a car to crash into you, fracturing your lower vertebrae.
+This causes a car crash, fracturing your lower vertebrae.

 A builder in a high-visibility vest and hard hat tends to another who is injured on the floor of a construction site.